Background pattern

 Consult your doctor or pharmacist before starting to take Carvedilol Aristo.

-• If you have thyroid disorders.
+• If you have any thyroid disorder.

-• If you have a history of severe hypersensitivity reactions (severe allergies) or are undergoing desensitization therapy (treatment for severe allergies).
+• If you have a history of severe hypersensitivity reactions (severe allergies) or are undergoing desensitization therapy (treatment for these severe allergies).

 Children and adolescents

-The efficacy and safety in children have not been established.
+Efficacy and safety in children have not been established.

-Use of Carvedilol Aristo with other medications
+Use of Carvedilol Aristo with other medicines

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication.
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medicine.

-Taking Carvedilol Aristo with food and beverages
+Taking Carvedilol Aristo with food and drinks

 Pregnancy and breastfeeding

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

 Pregnancy